jni-rs/jni-rs/book/src/debugging.md

 ## Native Debugging
 There are several tools that you can use debug the native side, such as `gdb` or `lldb`.
-When you attach or launch a program using a native debugger, you must it to ignore SIGSEGV to prevent it from [randomly closing](https://neugens.wordpress.com/2015/02/26/debugging-the-jdk-with-gdb/), due to [Java implementation
+When you attach or launch a program using a native debugger, you must configure it to ignore SIGSEGV to prevent it from [randomly closing](https://neugens.wordpress.com/2015/02/26/debugging-the-jdk-with-gdb/), due to [Java implementation